pawelHooshka/HooshkaScript/README.md

-Contained in source folder, named "Source" - are all most current project files.
+Contained in a source folder, named "Source" - are all most current project files.